yyjj1/WID_chaincode/asset-transfer-basic/chaincode-java/README.md

 ## Basic Asset Transfer

-This sample implements the basic asset transfer scenario, illustrating the use of the Java Contract SDKs to provide a smart contract as a service.
+This sample implements the basic univClassAsset transfer scenario, illustrating the use of the Java Contract SDKs to provide a smart contract as a service.

 To run this chaincode contract locally on a development network, see: